MarcoGorelli/polars-plugins-tutorial/docs/stringify.md

         arr.into_iter()
             .map(|opt_v| {
                 opt_v.map(|value| {
-                    // Note: this isn't the recommended way to do it.
+                    // Note: this isn't the recommended way to do it
-                    // See below for a better way! if let Some(first_char) = value.chars().next() {
+                    // and is included only for educational purposes. if let Some(first_char) = value.chars().next() {
                         format!("{}{}ay", &value[1..], first_char)
                     } else {